leeping-ng/Autoscaling-CV-Inference/README.md

 ## Google App Engine Results

-App Engine Standard Environment has a [default timeout of 10 minutes](https://cloud.google.com/build/docs/deploying-builds/deploy-appengine#:~:text=This%20is%20required%20because%20Cloud,than%2010%20minutes%20to%20complete.) for builds and deployments, and this was exceeded when PeekingDuck was included as a dependency as heavy sub-dependencies such as TensorFlow and Pytorch had to be installed.
+We will begin this series of experiments with App Engine, as it is the easiest to deploy.
+There is a catch though - App Engine Standard Environment has a [default timeout of 10 minutes](https://cloud.google.com/build/docs/deploying-builds/deploy-appengine#:~:text=This%20is%20required%20because%20Cloud,than%2010%20minutes%20to%20complete.) (note that this can be modified in App Engine Flexible Environment) for builds and deployments, and this was exceeded when PeekingDuck was included as a dependency as heavy sub-dependencies such as TensorFlow and Pytorch had to be installed.

-There is another version of App Engine called the Flexible Environment where more options such as this timeout can be tweaked, but I decided to keep the App Engine deployment simple and only use it to try load testing and autoscaling.
-Thus, I excluded PeekingDuck from App Engine - CV instances here only need to save the received image to Cloud Storage without performing any inference.
-More details can be found in the [source code](server/app_engine_save_img/main.py).
-We will simulate an actual real-world use case with PeekingDuck when using Cloud Run and Kubernetes Engine.
+I decided to exclude PeekingDuck from this App Engine experiment - CV instances here only need to save the received image to Cloud Storage without performing any inference.
+Thus, the objective here is mainly to try out autoscaling and load testing with Locust, before subsequently moving on to Cloud Run/ Kubernetes Engine with PeekingDuck.

 ### Without Autoscaling